Symbian9/qmapshack-doc-wiki/AdvSetup.md

     * Click `Download` to start the download of routing data for offline use. _Attention:_ Depending on the size of the selected area the download duration can be considerable!
     * Close the download window after the end of the download
  * Select one of the available routing profiles
  * Select, if required, an alternative to the original route
  * In the case of offline routing, select the `on the fly routing` checkbox, if the next route segment should be calculated immediately after selecting the next route point.

-### MapQuest settings
+### MapQuest setup

 * Goto the `Route` tab (dockable window, if not visible, then open it with the menu entry `Window - Route`)
 * In the combobox on the top of the window, select `MapQuest (online)`